-A schedule is series of operations from one or more transactions.
+A schedule is a series of operations from one or more transactions.
 A schedule can be of two types:

 - Serial Schedule: When one transaction completely executes before starting another transaction, the schedule is called serial schedule.
 A serial schedule is always consistent. e.g.; If a schedule S has debit transaction T1 and credit transaction T2, possible serial schedules are T1 followed by T2 (T1->T2) or T2 followed by T1 ((T1->T2).
 A serial schedule has low throughput and less resource utilization.

 - Concurrent Schedule: When operations of a transaction are interleaved with operations of other transactions of a schedule, the schedule is called Concurrent schedule. e.g.; Schedule of debit and credit transaction shown in Table 1 is concurrent in nature.
-But concurrency can lead to inconsistency in database.
-The above example of concurrent schedule is also inconsistent.
+But concurrency can lead to inconsistency in the database.
+The above example of a concurrent schedule is also inconsistent.

 Question: Consider the following transaction involving two bank accounts x and y:

 The constraint that the sum of the accounts x and y should remain constant is that of?

 Solution: As discussed in properties of transactions, consistency properties says that sum of accounts x and y should remain constant before starting and after completion of transaction.
 So, the correct answer is B.

 Next article- Serializabilty of Schedules

 Article contributed by Sonal Tuteja.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.